Can you cut 1 Tonne of carbon pollution out of your life?Take the challenge

 So, what's the alternative?

-Trudy's right, there's got to be a better way than chewing the end of a stick, and there is!
+There's got to be a better way than chewing the end of a stick, and there is!

 Several companies now produce biodegradable toothbrushes made out of natural materials such as bamboo.